A Startling of Home Waterbirth

 The importance of a natural birth biologically, as designed by millions of years of evolution, may not be fully understood today.
 Psychologically, I believe that avoiding the challenging passages of life -- for the baby or for the mother -- have strong affects on the personality.

 Dr. Rick Strassman, author of “DMT: The Spirit Molecule,” hypothesizes that at moments of extreme stress, such as birth and death, the neurohormone DMT, responsible for natural mystical and psychedelic experiences, is released in large doses.
 C-sections may bypass this natural, formative experience.

 According to the findings of psychologist Stanislav Grof, birth leaves an impression on the deepest parts of our psyche.
 In his work, Grof has documented the repeated phenomena of birthing images while people are in altered states of consciousness.
 The far-out findings indicate that “the birth experience could represent a multifaceted universal matrix present in all human beings who experience biological birth,” which those with C-sections do not experience.

 A year ago, I went to Kripalu, a retreat center in Massachusetts, to experience Grof’s natural technique in achieving psychedelic experience.
 While attending that workshop, I had a conversation, over lunch, with a Yoga studio owner and teacher named Corrine Andrews.

 We talked about a mutual interest in natural, home birth.
 She had given birth to her sons at home.
 In her Birthing Mama classes, she offers prenatal Yoga and holistic-orientated labor preparation, including birth support and doulas.

-I remember how she awed, yet pleased she was to meet a young man who was so keenly interested and educated on the topic; I remember thinking how beautiful it was to meet a mother who had connected with the powerful primordial power of her own motherly instincts.
+I remember how she was awed, yet pleased to meet a young man who was so keenly interested and educated on the topic; I remember thinking how beautiful it was to meet a mother who had connected with the powerful primordial power of her own motherly instincts.